liferay/liferay-docs/discover/portal/articles/140-workflow/02-activating-workflow.markdown

 - Page Revision
 - Web Content Article
 - Wiki Page

-If the Knowledge Base application is installed, it also appears here.
+- Knowledge Base

-What's the difference between the site workflow configuration and the Control Panel Workflow configuration?
-As with most scoped configuratio, the higher level setting (in the Control Panel) sets the default behavior.
-It's overridden at the more granular level (in the site menu).
+What's the difference between the Site workflow configuration and the Control Panel Workflow configuration?
+As with most scoped configurations, the higher level setting (in the Control Panel) sets the default behavior.
+It's overridden at the more granular level (in the Site menu).

-User doesn't appear on the site list because adding users is strictly a portal-wide administrator activity.
-Only assets that can be added and configured at the site level (for example, those that are accessed from the site menu) have workflow configuration controls at the site level.
+User doesn't appear on the Site list because adding users is strictly a portal-wide administrator activity.
+Only assets that can be added and configured at the Site level (for example, those that are accessed from the Site menu) have workflow configuration controls at the Site level.

 Some assets that are workflow-enabled are activated in their respective
 application: